rwxrob/zet/20210721012859/README.md

-# Q: What do you think about Vim plugin security?
+# What do you think about Vim plugin security?

 * Don't use plugins unless you have to
 * Prefer instead to use shell scripts